zavvdev/gurt/README.md

 3. Run `make install` to install packages.
 4. Run `make up-prod` to create and start a production build (`crowd.gg`).
 5. Run `make up` to start in dev mode (`crowd.dev.gg`).

----

-**NOTE**

-`nginx/nginx.conf` file by default can't access to environment variables.
-So, if you change something in `.env` file make sure to update `nginx.conf` and `nginx.dev.conf` accordingly.

----

 ## Commands: